 Table of Contents

-They are not a one-size-fits-all retirement account, however.
-Traditional IRA withdrawals are taxed at the time they are made (and there may be penalties if withdrawals are made prior to age 59½).
-And there are also income limits to the tax deductions.
+A traditional IRA is not a one-size-fits-all retirement account, however.
+Traditional IRA withdrawals are taxed at the time they are made (and there may be penalties for withdrawals made prior to age 59½).
+There are also income limits to the tax deductions.

 Traditional IRA – One of Many Retirement Account Options

-When looking at retirement investing, it’s best to focus on those types of investments that offer tax benefits.
+When planning for retirement, focus on investments that offer tax benefits.
 These usually fall into two main categories:

 What is a Traditional IRA?